-Corymbia Citriodora "Lemon Scented Gum" 25 Seeds-Buy In Bulk
+Corymbia Citriodora "Lemon Scented Gum"-Therapeutic and Herbal-Buy In Bulk-seeds

 Note: seed packet contains some husk to support germination.